 What Is Back Acne?

-Back acne is characterized by the appearance of pimples or cysts that appear on the upper or lower back.
-The back pimples or back acne may differ in severity and therefore are characterized differently.
+Pimple on back is characterized by the appearance of pimples or cysts that appear on the upper or lower back.
+The back pimples may differ in severity and therefore are characterized differently.
 People who are prone to getting acne possess oil-producing glands that are sensitive to certain hormones.

 What Causes Back Acne?